gdubs76/whizbang/Launch_EC2_AWS_Management.md

-# How do I spin up an EC2 instance in AWS Management Console
+# How to spin up an EC2 instance with AWS Management Console

 To spin up (launch) an EC2 instance using the AWS Management Console, follow these steps: